Upper School Faculty & Staff

 Sarah Myrick, M. Ed.

-Sarah says that she is passionate about exposing young people to the beauty of art and to the glory of God.
+Mrs. Myrick joined CCS in 2013.
+She is passionate about exposing young people to the beauty of art and the glory of God.
 Her goal is to create a warm and loving environment where students can explore their God-given talents, become more knowledgeable in the arts, and develop their creative sides.
-Sarah considers it a blessing to work at CCS where she has the opportunity to educate students both spiritually and intellectually.
+Mrs. Myrick considers it a blessing to work at CCS, where she has the opportunity to educate students both spiritually and intellectually.

-Sarah’s family includes her wonderful husband, Adam, and their adorable dogs, Bowzer and Russ.
-When not working, Sarah loves to take photos both recreationally and professionally.
-She also loves riding her bike with her husband, spending time outside with her dogs and enjoying time with friends and family.
+The Myrick family includes husband, Adam, and two sons, Vincent and Henry.
+Mrs. Myrick has been married since 2010.
+When not working, Mrs. Myrick loves taking photos, both recreationally and professionally.
+She also loves riding her bike with her family and spending time outside with her boys.

 Trust in the Lord with all of your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.